-- 4. Challenge testing must be conducted under representative hydraulic conditions at the maximum design flux and maximum design process recovery specified by the manufacturer for the membrane module.
+4. Conduct challenge testing under representative hydraulic conditions at the maximum design flux and maximum design process recovery specified by the manufacturer for the membrane module.
 Flux is defined as the throughput of a pressure-driven membrane process expressed as flow per unit of membrane area.
-Recovery is defined as the volumetric percent of feed water that is converted to filtrate over the course of an operating cycle uninterrupted by events such as chemical cleaning or a solids removal process (i.e., backwashing). - 5.
-Removal efficiency of a membrane module must be calculated from the challenge test results and expressed as a log removal value (LRV) according to the following equation:
+Recovery is defined as the volumetric percent of feed water that is converted to filtrate over the course of an operating cycle uninterrupted by events such as chemical cleaning or a solids removal process (i.e., backwashing).

+5. Calculate removal efficiency of a membrane module using the challenge test results expressed as a log removal value (LRV), according to the following equation: